 Mr. Georgios Venieris was born in Ermoupolis, Syros, in 1947.
 He is Professor of Accounting at the Accounting and Finance Department of the Athens University of Economics and Business.
 He studied Economic and Business Sciences at the Athens University of Economics and Business (1970).
 He carried out postgraduate studies at the Department of Accounting of Birmingham University in England where he obtained his Master of Commerce (1971) and his Doctorate (Ph.
 D., 1975) Degrees.
 During his studies, he was awarded a number of grants and other distinctions.
 He worked as Research Associate at the University of Birmingham (1973-1974).
 He was elected Special Scientist in Accounting (1977), Associate Professor of Accounting (1982) and Professor of Accounting (since 1991) at the Athens University of Economics and Business.
 He was Visiting Professor at York University in Toronto, Canada (1988).
-He served as Dean of the Business Administration Department of the Athens University of Economics and Business and Business and Seconomics and Business and Insure Department of the University (since 2000).
-He was elected as Vice-Rector of the Athens University of Economics and Business and Member of the Senate (1998-2001).
-Then, he was elected as Rector of the Athens University of Economics and Business (2001-2007) and as Dean of the Accounting and Finance Department of the Athens University of Economics and Business (2001-2007) and as Dean of the Accounting and Finance Department of the Athens University of Economics and Business (2007 to 2009).
+He served as Dean of the Business Administration Department of the Athens University of Economics and Business and as Member of the Senate of the same University (1985-1987 and 1998-1999).
+He is Responsible for the Accounting Applications Laboratory of the Accounting and Finance Department of the University (since 2000).
+He was elected as Vice-Rector of the Athens University of Economics and Business (2001-2007) and as Dean of the Accounting and Finance Department of the Athens University of Economics and Business (2001-2007) and as Dean of the Accounting and Finance Department of the Athens University of Economics and Business (2007 to 2009).